australopitech/venn-protocol/blockchain/README.md

 - transfers,
 - approvals,
 - operator settings (*approveForAll*).

 The first two types are blocked for NFT's being rented by the wallet.
 The third is blocked for contracts in which the wallet has rented at least one NFT.

 Apart from the cases cited above, the wallet functions like any other wallet.
 That means users can transfer and approve any asset held as long as its not a rental; and set operators as long as there aren't any tokens from the target contract rented by the wallet.

 In effect, NFT's rented by users are "stuck" in the wallet until the rent is due.

-`pullAsset` enables external contracts to pull rented tokens back to the original owner after the rental period expires.
-That mean that the method checks for the current timestamp before making the transfer.
+`pullAsset` enables external callers to pull rented tokens back to the original owner after the rental period expires.
+That means that the method checks for the current timestamp before making the transfer.
 The target address of the transfer is always the address who held the NFT when rent was made.

 ```solidity
 function pullAsset(uint256 index) external